- What is a Bar Chart?

 Back to Top

 Minitab is a statistical software package distributed by Minitab, Inc. The software is used extensively, especially in in education.
 It has a spreadsheet format, similar in feel to Microsoft Excel.
 However, where it differs from Excel is that the toolbar is set up specifically for creating statistical graphs and distributions.
 Creating a bar graph in Minitab is as simple as entering your data into the spreadsheets and performing a couple of button clicks.
-The video below walks you through the steps or read the steps below.

 Step 1: Type your data into columns in a Minitab worksheet.
 For most bar graphs, you’ll probably enter your data into two columns (x-variables in one column and y-variables in another).
 Make sure you give your data a meaningful name in the top (unnumbered) row, because your variables will be easier to recognize in Step 5, where you build the bar graph.